- About NTEN

 Outside of the office, Michael can be found running, building houses with Habitat for Humanity Portland/Metro East, or playing the newest board game he found at his local games shop.

-Julia Smith, Community Development Manager
+Julia Smith, Education Manager

 Julia joined the NTEN team in January 2013 to launch the Communities of Impact program.
 Now her role has expanded and she spends her days learning about, listening to, celebrating, and connecting all of the people who make the NTEN community so vibrant.